Click on the Indicators below for More Information

 Values indicate monthly percent of an LME area affected by heatwave

 Description of Time Series: This time series shows the monthly heatwave spatial coverage for Guam and CNMI Region.
-During the last five years heatwave coverage has trended upward and the five-year mean is higher than the 90th percentile of all observations in this record.
+During the last five years heatwave coverage has had a significant upward trend and the five-year mean is higher than the 90th percentile of all observations in this record.

 Indicator Source Information: